-Microsoft have done a great job with LINQ IMHO.
-However there are times when it might be handy to create your own LINQ extension methods.
+Microsoft has done a great job with LINQ IMHO.
+However, there are times when it might be handy to create your own LINQ extension methods.
 LINQ extension methods can be applied to any type provided that the source is of type

-IEnumerable<string> - the first example takes a Predicate and the second one doesnt.
+IEnumerable<string> - the first example takes a Predicate and the second one doesn't.
 This extension method will check whether a file name

 IEnumerable<T> collection.
 Just always put it in your extension methods and you’ll be fine.

 So how to use these extension methods, well providing your dealing with a

-And to actually use it you could use a standard LINQ query something like
+And to actually use it, you could use a standard LINQ query something like: